Early Year's Foundation Stage

 The FS1 (Nursery) and FS2 (reception) work together to deliver a two year curriculum whilst the children are in our Foundation Stage.

-You can also access Cycle A of the curriculum which is what your children are learning this year (2017-2018) if they are in nursery (FS1) or reception (FS2) For more information on any of the topics in more detail, see the termly newsletters in the class pages.
+For more information on any of the topics in more detail, see the termly newsletters in the class pages.